lindseystead/foodbank-checkin-portfolio/README.md

 This project demonstrates **relevant qualifications** for a Software and Support Services Engineering role:

 ### ✨ Why This Project Stands Out
+- **Solo Development**: Designed and built entirely by me from the ground up as a capstone project
+- **Agile Methodology**: Used agile development practices throughout the project lifecycle
 - **Real Production System**: Deployed and serving real users daily
 - **Full Lifecycle Management**: From concept, system design and modeling, prototyping, to capstone to production
+- **CSV-First Architecture**: Enables immediate deployment with Link2Feed exports, no API access required
+- **Link2Feed-Ready**: Architecture designed for future API integration
+- **QR Code Workflow**: Innovative approach using QR codes and client devices—no dedicated hardware needed
 - **Stakeholder Management**: Worked directly with food bank staff and volunteers
 - **Problem-Solving**: Transformed paper-based chaos into digital efficiency
 - **Support-First Design**: Built with volunteers' limited technical skills in mind